 The university would prefer to keep the combination of actual work hours and paid leave hours in excess of 40 per week for unclassified employees to a minimum.
 However, the university recognizes, as a condition of employment, that departments expect unclassified positions to work whatever hours they require, within any guidelines established by the supervisory chain of command.
+The university permits additional hours worked only when authorized by the supervisor.
 Some positions may routinely have work schedules that exceed 40 hours per week.

 Unclassified employees do not earn FLSA overtime at time and one-half.
 They are only eligible to earn state compensatory time at a rate not to exceed one hour for one hour.

-* No more than 24 consecutive hours of state comp time may be used at any one time without approval from the divisional vice president.
+No more than 24 consecutive hours of state compensatory time may be used at any one time without approval from the divisional vice president.
 This excludes energy conservation days.

-An unclassified employee who is in an on-call status and who is called back to work during hours other than the employee’s regular work hours may receive state compensatory time for such hours as stipulated in Section 02.
+An unclassified employee who is in an on-call status and who is called back to work during hours other than the employee’s regular work hours may receive state compensatory time for such hours.
 Travel time to and from work during such on- call hours is not considered work time.

-The state considers an employee employed by two or more state agencies as working for one employer (i.e., the State of Texas) for overtime and state compensatory time purposes.
-The agencies involved will determine which agency is the “primary” employer responsible for assuring the proper compensation, when applicable.
+The state considers an individual employed by two or more state agencies as working for one employer (e.g., the state of Texas) for overtime and state compensatory time purposes.
+The agencies involved will determine which agency is the primary employer responsible for assuring the proper compensation, when applicable.

-Hours up to 40 - Employees must receive cash payment for each hour worked up to 40 in any workweek resulting from the combination of hours worked and paid leave.
+Hours up to 40 – Employees must receive monetary compensation for each hour worked up to 40 in any workweek resulting from the combination of hours worked and paid leave.

-Non-regular employees will receive cash payment for all hours worked in excess of 40 in any workweek at time and one-half.
+Non-regular employees will receive monetary compensation for all hours worked in excess of 40 in any workweek at time and one-half.

-Hours up to 40 - Employees may receive state compensatory time according to Section 02.04 for each hour up to 40 in any workweek (resulting from the combination of hours worked and paid leave) that exceeds the number of hours the employee was appointed to work that week.
-Employees may not receive cash for such hours.
+Hours up to 40 – Employees may receive state compensatory time according to Section 03.02 for each hour up to 40 in any workweek (resulting from the combination of hours worked and paid leave) that exceeds the number of hours the employee was appointed to work that week.
+Employees may not receive monetary compensation for such hours.

 Hours up to 40 – Employees will be paid for each hour worked.